f18m/cmonitor/README.md

 If you want to simply use a out-of-the-box Docker container to monitor your baremetal performances you can run:

 ```
-docker run -d --name=cmonitor-baremetal-collector -v /root:/perf f18m/cmonitor
+docker pull f18m/cmonitor
 ```

-which downloads the Docker image for this project from [Docker Hub](https://hub.docker.com/r/f18m/cmonitor) and runs the stats collector saving data in JSON format inside your /root folder.
+which downloads the Docker image for this project from [Docker Hub](https://hub.docker.com/r/f18m/cmonitor).
+See below for examples on how to run the Docker image.

 <div id='section-id-100'/>